Anderson-da-Silva-Sousa/DIO_Desafio_GitHub_Primeiro_Repositorio/README.md

 [Introdução ao Git e ao GitHub](https://web.dio.me/course/introducao-ao-git-e-ao-github/learning/75b9fe49-6ed4-4480-83a7-7e37fc356aa9)

   <p>I really like using Markdown.</p>
-       <p>I think I'll use it to format all of my documents from now on.</p>
+       I think I'll use it to format all of my documents from now on.